 Content Marketing: The Thing You Should Be Doing

 You’ve probably heard the term “content marketing” before.
-Before you shrug your shoulders, know this: content marketing isn’t just another industry buzzword.
+Before you dismiss the term, know this: content marketing isn’t just another industry buzzword.

 It is the future of marketing.